rrwbec/humans-in-the-loop/assets/notes/reasoning.md

 The information in this world model is in the form of **stories** - temporal sequences of the form "_this, then that, then that_".
 We use these to predict, plan and generally understand the world.
 Each moment in a sequence is built from certain "ingredients of understanding" such as 3D geometry and colours.

-The primary activity of our minds is the process of finding connections between these stories.
-It is this lateral associative activity that weaves the story threads together into a complete information model much like the warp and weft of a tapestry.
+The primary activity of our minds is the process of finding shared patterns between these stories.
+It is this lateral associative activity that weaves the story threads together into a complete information model somewhat like the warp and weft of a tapestry.

 <br/>
 <img src="../images/fig-weave-warp-and-weft.png" width="900"/>